FAQ's: Your Questions Answered

 This section shall apply to causes of action that have accrued prior to the effective date of this section; however, any such cause of action that would not have been barred under prior law may be brought within the time allowed by prior law or within 2 years after the effective date of this section, whichever is earlier, and will be barred thereafter.
 In actions where it can be shown that fraudulent concealment or intentional misrepresentation of fact prevented the discovery of the injury, the period of limitations is extended forward 2 years from the time that the injury is discovered with the exercise of due diligence, but in no event more than 4 years from the effective date of this section.

 If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you need to contact a qualified, experienced attorney to advise you of your legal rights.
-The Law Office of Dan Newlin & Partners is dedicated to protecting those rights.
+Dan Newlin Injury Attorneys is dedicated to protecting those rights.
 Call Dan now at (407) 888-8000.
 We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
 You are encouraged to call our office any time for a free consultation and it would be an honor to answer any questions you may have.